Karl Turner

-Karl William Turner (born 15 April 1971) is a British Labour Party politician who has been the Member of Parliament (MP) for Kingston upon Hull East since 2010.
+Karl William Turner (born 15 April 1971) is a British politician who has been the Member of Parliament (MP) for Kingston upon Hull East since 2010.
+He currently sits as an independent MP after he was suspended from the Parliamentary Labour Party on 31 March 2026.

 Early life and career

 Karl Turner was born on 15 April 1971 in Kingston upon Hull.
 He was raised in the city and was educated at Bransholme High School from 1984 to 1987, leaving at the age of 16.
 He attended HCC Training to study business administration from 1987 to 1989.
 Later, Turner became a self-employed antiques dealer.

-He returned to education in the late 1990s to study A Levels at Hull College, before graduating with a law degree as a mature student from the University of Hull in 2004.
+He returned to education in the late 1990s to study A Levels at Hull College.
+He then studied law as a mature student at Leeds Metropolitan University, graduating in 2004.

-Turner became a barrister in 2005 after passing the Bar Vocational Course at Northumbria University and went on to practice criminal law for the Max Gold Partnership in Hull.
-He did not complete his pupillage and is no longer authorised to practise by the Bar Standards Board.
+Turner became a barrister in 2005 after passing the Bar Vocational Course at Northumbria University and went on to practise criminal law for the Max Gold Partnership in Hull.